Truth Compared to Answers

 Keep that in mind when looking ahead and planning out what might be.
 Don’t forget to consider the quality of your life in being free.

-With judgement, you have only two answers: Guilty or not guilty….
+With judgment, you have only two answers: Guilty or not guilty….
 Yes or no.

--> To Let go of the whole question and make your own answer! <-
+-> To Let go of the whole question and make your answer! <-

-Then in releasing judgement you discover how to go beyond being stuck.
-The third answer of “Release” opens a whole world of additional answers to follow with your heart, your steps and life.
+Then in releasing judgment, you discover how to go beyond being stuck.
+The third answer of “Release” opens a whole world of additional answers to follow with your heart, your steps, and life.

-These are great times, if you make them so.
-But one needs to release judgement in order to make the first step into *Great Times*.
+These are great times if you make them so.
+But one needs to release judgment to make the first step into *Great Times*.
 The one thing I want to help everyone with is: to grow beyond feeling stuck in life.

 To live is always to include release in order to make room for your next step ahead.

-A person stuck: releases their future in order to remain stuck in their past.
+A person stuck: releases their future to remain stuck in their past.

 I have written about this many times, but certain lessons need to be repeated because they are critical steps to a full life.